jakubtuchol/jakubtuchol.github.io/_posts/2017-07-01-benchmarking-sorting-algorithms-in-rust.markdown

 # The Algorithms

-We will be working with five classic sorting algorithms:
+We will be working with six classic sorting algorithms:

 * insertion sort
 * quick sort